herobd/synthetic_text_gen/README.txt

 ls fonts/* > PATH/TO/FINAL_DIR/fonts.list

-python clean.py PATH/TO/FINAL_DIR/ #find out which can render numbers and have lower case python find_good_fonts.py PATH/TO/FINAL_DIR/ python cnvert_scored_fonts_to_csv.py PATH/TO/FINAL_DIR/ scored_fonts*.csv
+python clean.py PATH/TO/FINAL_DIR/ #find out which can render numbers and have lower case

+#This next part is only if doing distillation (and it requires pytesseract)
+python find_good_fonts.py PATH/TO/FINAL_DIR/
+python cnvert_scored_fonts_to_csv.py PATH/TO/FINAL_DIR/ scored_fonts*.csv
 ```